 Christ suffered a tremendous amount of persecution.
-He bled, and died to rectify our sins in the sight of a Holy God, so that we may spend eternity with Him in paradise.
-And He did it because He loved us, despite all the dirt and grime we are covered in.
+He bled and died to rectify our sins in the sight of a Holy God, so that we may spend eternity with Him in paradise.
+And He did it because He loved us.
 When we bear the cross with Christ, we no longer have to live in sin.
 We are free from the bondage of the flesh and can truly be spiritual.
 The amount of suffering Christ endured for us in that time was unimaginable.
 His beard was ripped from His cheeks, and His back was torn with a whip containing barbs.
 He was spat upon, punched, and mocked among other things.
 It brings a tear to my eye to think of what He went through for a wretch like me.
 No one has ever loved me as much as He has.

 And why did this happen?
 God gave His only Son that He might die so that we could be forgiven our sins and have communion with the Father.
 The Bible says that God revealed His love for us in that, while we were yet sinners, Christ died for us.
 (Romans 5:8)

 As a Christian, you too will suffer.
 Jesus, while loved by His true followers, was mostly a hated man.
 Do you know why the world hated Jesus so much?
 The world hated Jesus because He spoke the truth about it.
 John 7:7 says, “The world cannot hate you; but me it hateth, because I testify of it, that the works thereof are evil.”

 When you stand up against sins in this world, this world will hate you.
 This world hates to be “judged.”